Crews work to clear snow, sleet from roads across Central PA

 HARRISBURG, Pa.
-(WHTM) – Hundreds of PennDOT crews worked to keep Central PA’s roads safe Saturday.
+(WHTM) – Hundreds of PennDOT crews worked to keep central Pensylvania’s roads safe Saturday.
 Snow and sleet persisted for hours.

 “On the interstate, we’re using a mix of about 75% salt and 25% anti-skid, and on your secondary routes, we’re using a mix of 50/50,” said Jaime Santiago, a highway maintenance assistant manager at PennDOT.